 Yoga Nidra is a form of deep meditation that takes a practitioner to the fourth state of consciousness known as turiya.
 This state of consciousness is our underlying pure consciousness.
 It resides deeper in our mind than the three states of consciousness that most people are aware of: waking state, dream state, and deep dreamless sleep.
 Because we go past the first three states of consciousness into turiya it is often called yogic sleep.
 We do this, however, in a state of wakefulness.

 How Does Yoga Nidra Work

 Yoga Nidra and its benefits are available to anyone.
-If you struggle with traditional yoga asanas (physical postures) you can practice Yoga Nidra as it’s not a physical practice.
+If you struggle with traditional asanas (physical postures) you can practice this form of yoga as it’s not a physical practice.
 We traditionally practice Yoga Nidra while lying in savasana (corpse pose).
 If lying flat on your back isn’t comfortable for you, it is possible to do while lying on your side or sitting in a chair.
 This is most helpful for those who tend to fall asleep while meditating in savasana because, again, Yoga Nidra is traditionally done while awake.

 Yoga Nidra Steps

 Now that you know more about what Yoga Nidra is it’s important to understand the outline of a typical practice.

 - Preparation- This is your getting ready phase where you get in a comfortable position and quiet your mind and body.
 You will also begin to externalize your senses by noticing the feelings, sounds, smells, etc around you and not inside of your own body.